GausSN: Bayesian Time-Delay Estimation for Strongly Lensed Supernovae: Flexible Sinusoidal Microlensing Parameterization

 We apply \textsc{GausSN} to the five images of SN Refsdal to demonstrate the model's performance on real data, as well as on an object with more than two images.
 Following the publication of \cite{Kelly_2023_Science} and \cite{Kelly_2023_ApJ}, the data was made public\footnote{Available at \url{https://dx.doi.org/10.3847/1538-4357/ac4ccb}.}.
 The five images of SN Refsdal, images S2-S4 and SX, were observed by the Hubble Space Telescope (HST) in three filters -- F105W, F125W, and F160W.
 As the data in the F105W filter is limited and of worse quality relative to the other two bands, we follow \cite{Kelly_2023_ApJ} and exclude this data from the time-delay fit.

 We first fit SN Refsdal with the constant magnification model.
+The priors on the hyperparameters of this fit are given in Table \ref{tab:refsdal-priors}.
+We note that this analysis is not blinded in the way that the analysis in \cite{Kelly_2023_ApJ} was.
 The corner plot for the fit is shown in Figure \ref{fig:Refsdal-corner-fit}.
 We measure the time delay of the fifth image, SX, which is the most cosmologically interesting due to its long time delay, to be $\Delta_{1, X} = 377.98^{+5.10}_{-4.98}$ days -- a 1.35\% precision measurement.
 In addition, our results are in very good agreement with those reported by \cite{Kelly_2023_ApJ} for all five images.
 As shown in Figure \ref{fig:Refsdal-corner-fit}, the time-delay estimates from \textsc{GausSN} fall within the $16^{\text{th}}$ and $84^{\text{th}}$ percentiles of the posterior distributions on these parameters given in \cite{Kelly_2023_ApJ}.
-The fitted light curves are shown inset in Figure \ref{fig:Refsdal-corner-fit}.
+The fitted light curves are shown as an inset in Figure \ref{fig:Refsdal-corner-fit}.

 As noted in \cite{Kelly_2023_ApJ}, there is evidence for microlensing affecting the light curves, particularly those of images S2, S4, and SX.
-Therefore, we additionally fit SN Refsdal with the sigmoid magnification function.
+Therefore, we additionally fit SN Refsdal with the sigmoid magnification function, with the priors on the additional hyperparameters given in Table \ref{tab:refsdal-priors}.
 With the sigmoid magnification function, the time delay for SX, $\Delta_{1,X} = 376.46^{+5.37}_{-5.29}$ days, is still highly consistent with the previous results.
 There is only a slight reduction in the precision, with the time delay now measured to 1.43\% precision.
 The time delay of image S3 is also still in very good agreement with \cite{Kelly_2023_ApJ}.

 For images S2 and S4, the results are more discrepant from those in the constant magnification fit to the data.
 With the sigmoid magnification model, \textsc{GausSN} estimates $\Delta_{1,2} = -1.95^{+2.53}_{-2.54}$ days and $\Delta_{1,4} = -0.40^{+5.45}_{-6.02}$ days.
 On the other hand, \cite{Kelly_2023_ApJ} reports $\Delta_{1,2} = 9.7^{+4.4}_{-3.7}$ days and $\Delta_{1,4} = 19.44^{+8.0}_{-4.9}$ days.
 We emphasize, though, that the results from the individual methods used in the original analysis show additional dispersion in their time-delay estimates that is not well-represented in the values reported above.
 Therefore, the discrepancy seen in the \cite{Kelly_2023_ApJ} time-delay estimates and the time-delay estimates reported from the sigmoid magnification model fit in this analysis is not unexpected or of great concern.
 Most importantly, the results for image SX remain consistent.